SandiFlorent/Lowatem/rapport-FlorentSandi.md

     - I optimized and refactord my handle method --> I refactored my find getNewPosition and getNewPositionStairs method into one unique method that is more modular.

+    - I added Monstre and MonstreSprite classes.
+Monstre returns a random position choice, MonstreSprite is... existing ?

+    - I implemented them to the core class, now they exists, the only thing left is drawing them